© 2005 – 2018

-She was a fiercely independent, active senior who still mowed her own lawn and drove her own car.
-A former riveter who worked on airplanes during World War II, 87-year-old Hazel Reimann of Des Moines loved gardening, yard work and running around with her sister, Helen Burklund.
+Fiercely independent, Hazel Reimann was an active senior who still mowed her own lawn and drove her own car.
+A former riveter who worked on airplanes during World War II, the 87-year-old Des Moines resident loved gardening, yard work and running around with her sister, Helen Burklund.

 Police said Reimann had been beaten and stabbed.
 There were no signs of forced entry, and though a suspect and motive were unknown, detectives were certain about one thing — the sprightly octogenarian had put up an extraordinary fight; in addition to the blood in the kitchen and on the walls, Reimann had broken six fingers trying to fend off her attacker.